gborobio73/tennis-score-c/README.md

 Tennis Score for Pebble
 ==================
 Are you a tennis player and a Pebble owner?
-Now you can play a match and keep track of the score in your Pebble!

-Tennis Score tracks points, games, sets and who is serving.
-You can update the score with one button touch; undo available.
-You can choose between best of 3 or 5 sets; tiebreak for all sets.
+Now you can play a match and keep track of the score in your Pebble! **Tennis Score** tracks points, games, sets and who is serving.
+Update the score with one button touch; undo available.
+Choose between best of 3 or 5 sets; tiebreak for all sets.
 Shows current time and match duration in minutes.

-Works in Pebble Time Round, Time Steel, Time, Steel and classic.
+Works in Pebble Time Round, Time Steel, Time, Steel and Classic.

 ## Usage
 **Menu**